foxler2010/InfiniteEmojis/README.md

 ## This mod is still in development!

+### The switch from Forge to NeoForge is in progress and taking place in the "neoforge" branch!

+Along with porting to a new mod loader, the "neoforge" branch also targets Minecraft 1.21.1 instead of the older 1.20.6.

+The porting process will take some time, but once I'm done I'll have the great resources of NeoForge to help make the modding process even easier.

 ### Currently, there are only 16 of the Unicode emojis in-game.

 Many, many more are planned to be added as well as the ability